TritonDataCenter/rfd/rfd/0027/README.md

 sdc-docker) will be used.

-Authentication and authorization will also be leveraged to decide how many polling requests an end user is allowed to make to the Metric Agent Proxy within a configurable amount of time.
+Authentication and authorization will also be leveraged to decide how many polling requests an end user is allowed to make within a configurable amount of time.

 User request quota will default to an operator set value, and an optional per user maximum can also be set by an operator.